What Licensed Painting Contractor Means in North Carolina

 How to Compare Multiple Asheville Painting Estimates

 Three estimates is the standard advice and the right number for most jobs.
-The trap is comparing dollar-figures alone — that's how homeowners end up paying twice when the cheap bid skips primer.
+The trap is comparing dollar-figures alone, which is how homeowners end up paying twice when the cheap bid skips primer.

 Build a side-by-side that captures: total price, deposit and payment schedule, paint product and coat count, prep specification (pressure wash PSI, scrape scope, caulking, primer), warranty length and void clauses, start window and project duration, who is actually on site (employees vs subs), and whether the bid is fixed price or time-and-materials.
 Almost every dispute we see between a Asheville homeowner and a contractor traces back to one of these line items being unclear in the original bid.